 Higher education providers in Australia and New Zealand are issuing certified digital documents to their students and graduates.

 As My eQuals is being rolled out in 2017 and 2018, students and graduates will increasingly share their certified digital documents with employers, universities and other 3rd parties (Recipients).

 The authenticity of certified documents is guaranteed when accessed online through the My eQuals portal.
 While students and graduates have access to view documents, only the issuing university can upload or modify them.

 Providing documents to recipients through the My eQuals system is more convenient for the student/graduate, enables instant verification of the document for the Recipient and minimises the potential for fraud as the digital documents are tamper-proof.

 As the education sector in Australia and New Zealand incorporates digital academic records (transcripts) and graduation documents, Recipients should be aware of this improvement and consider their policies and processes to take full advantage of the benefits that certified online documents provide.

-This page provides information that is particularly relevant to employers, universities and other 3rd parties who may receive certified digital documents, both in terms of general awareness and specific instructions that will aid the adoption of My eQuals your organisation.
+This page and the document below provides information that is particularly relevant to employers, universities and other 3rd parties who may receive certified digital documents, both in terms of general awareness and specific instructions that will aid the adoption of My eQuals your organisation.

 Want to know more?